 Cathy’s first novel, Moon Chase was inspired by her first Irish wolfhound Finn.
 Who became the basis for her Fellhounds of Thesk series.
 Cathy’s work as a part-time teacher also inspired her wish to improve young children's reading so she has spent time liaising with Afasic to adapt her novels as a Bridge Readers™.
 Throughout the book, she enriches exposure to new language and provides a glossary in each of her books to help children to discover what words and phrases mean and the concept of synonyms.

 I adore the line drawings that appear throughout the story.
 Which serve as a help to struggling readers to make sense of the story adding a visual aspect to kinesthetic learning and as a bridge from children's to young adult books.

 Even as an adult I learned something new from reading.
 I had no idea what a Bee Skep was, so I had to do a bit of research and found: Bee Skeps are a decorative garden item, conical in shape, usually made from braided straw.
 Once used to keep bees, they were discarded when hives that could be opened to harvest honey or care for the bees were developed, as the skep had to be destroyed to gather the honey.

 This is one of the many reasons I love to read.
-I have a thirst for knowledge and even reading a fictional story you can learn new things.
+I have a thirst for knowledge and even by reading a fictional story, you can learn new things.
 The other great thing that Cathy does is use rich language to introduce young readers to an expanded vocabulary, but she also provides a glossary in the back and a list of synonyms.
-This is a great tool which I have used in my professional capacity as a Speech Therapy assistant.
+This is a great tool that I have used in my professional capacity as a Speech Therapy assistant.

 Fellhounds of Thesk